karina-hensel/anlp2019_20-sentence-generation-project/README.md

  in an RNN.

  ### Sentence_generator.py
- Functions to generate sentences from ngram or character-based (not optimized in the current version of the project) models.
+ Functions to generate sentences from n-gram or character-based (not optimized in the current version of the project) models.

 ### Pretrained models (RNN)